brian-lee-10/TkinterCameraApp/README.md

 * PIL

 ## Usage
-* Run "python cameraApp.py" to start the application
+* Run "python cameraApp.py" to start the application on the command line
 * Click the "Rotate" button to rotate the video feed by 90 degrees
 * Use the "Resolution" menu to select from preset resolutions
 * Switch to different webcams using the "Cameras" menu